DianZhang/missfish/README.md

 ## Dataset:
-Due to the limited space on Github, the annotated subset of videos (45 videos, ~3G) is hosted on Google Drive [link](https://drive.google.com/file/d/1SnWTu-3tgarfKXuq4vHjcjJZvHDUfi78/view?usp=sharing).
+Due to the limited space on Github, the annotated subset of videos (45 videos, ~3G) is hosted on MS One Drive [link](https://1drv.ms/f/c/f94e2aa19f5172f3/EsXhczAlMAZPhNpXaPQRt_wB8D0_OCX6yqQ7s9Jjfh0uvg?e=HggCwh).

-Annotations are in [data/annotations](data/annotations) folder, currently the annotation is in MaskRCNN format.
-We are working on other formats, e.g. COCO.
+Annotations are also in the shared link above, currently the annotation is in MaskRCNN format.

 TODO:
 - [ ] add a demo to show the annotation